nychealth/EH-dataportal/content/data-stories/flooding-and-health/index.md

 #### Be prepared for the next flood: sign-up for emergency alerts, make a plan, and know your risk

-Impacts to your health can happen before, during, and after a flood.
-During the flood these risks include injury and death from drowning, traveling during a flood, or electrocution.
-After the flood these risks may be related to cleaning up near or in standing water, lack of access to medical care and medication from power outages, lack of access to safe and healthy housing, and other related health risks.
+Impacts to your health can happen during and after a flood.
+During the flood these impacts include injury and death from hazards like drowning or electrocution.
+After the flood these risks may be related to cleaning up near or in standing water, lack of access to medical care and medication from power outages and lack of access to safe and healthy housing.
 You can take some simple steps to prepare for flooding and keep yourself and your family safe.

 - <a href="https://a858-nycnotify.nyc.gov/notifynyc/"> Sign up for emergency alerts at Notify NYC</a>

-- <a href="https://www.nyc.gov/site/em/ready/coastal-storms-hurricanes.page"> Know Your Zone – learn whether you live in an area where you may need to evacuate the next time there is a hurricane,</a> and <a href="https://www.nyc.gov/site/em/ready/flooding.page"> learn more about what to do before, during, and after a flood at NYC Emergency Management’s flood page</a> and at <a href="https://www.nyc.gov/site/dep/whats-new/prepare-for-the-storm.page">Rainfall Ready NYC.</a>
+- <a href="https://www.nyc.gov/site/em/ready/coastal-storms-hurricanes.page"> Know Your Zone: Learn whether you live in an area where you may need to evacuate the next time there is a hurricane,</a> and <a href="https://www.nyc.gov/site/em/ready/flooding.page"> learn more about what to do before, during and after a flood at NYC Emergency Management’s flood page</a> and at <a href="https://www.nyc.gov/site/dep/whats-new/prepare-for-the-storm.page">Rainfall Ready NYC.</a>

 - If you live in a basement apartment: <a href="https://www.nyc.gov/site/em/ready/flooding.page"> Prepare to move to higher ground during periods of heavy rain.</a> Sign up for special basement alerts on Notify NYC.

-- Make a meeting plan and prepare emergency supplies. <a href="https://www.nyc.gov/site/em/ready/get-prepared.page"> Read comprehensive flood and storm preparation tips.</a> Check on friends, relatives, and neighbors, especially older adults and people with disabilities, access and functional needs, or health conditions to see if they need help with a plan or supplies.
+- Make a meeting plan and prepare emergency supplies. <a href="https://www.nyc.gov/site/em/ready/get-prepared.page"> Read comprehensive flood and storm preparation tips.</a> Check on friends, relatives and neighbors.
+Look out for older adults and people with disabilities, access and functional needs, or health conditions to see if they need help with a plan or supplies.

 #### Preventing future tragedy from flooding means prioritizing housing, infrastructure, and communities

-The City’s approach considers present and future flooding risks. <a href="https://www.nyc.gov/assets/dep/downloads/pdf/water/stormwater/2024-stormwater-analysis-report.pdf">The Department of Environmental Protection is improving New York’s drainage systems</a> so that when it rains very hard, the water can drain faster.<a href="https://www.nyc.gov/site/dep/water/green-infrastructure.page"> Additionally, more green infrastructure is being installed to collect, store, and move rainfall.</a> This will help keep surrounding areas dry during and after heavy storms.
+The City’s approach considers present and future flooding risks. <a href="https://www.nyc.gov/assets/dep/downloads/pdf/water/stormwater/2024-stormwater-analysis-report.pdf">The Department of Environmental Protection is improving New York’s drainage systems</a> so that when it rains very hard, the water can drain faster.<a href="https://www.nyc.gov/site/dep/water/green-infrastructure.page"> Additionally, more green infrastructure (absorbent plant or soil systems) is being installed to collect rainfall.</a> This will help keep surrounding areas dry during and after heavy storms.
 Initiatives like Rainproof NYC will help manage severe rainfall by expanding natural wetlands, which help absorb water.

 Resilience to flooding also means access to affordable and safe housing for all New Yorkers. <a href="https://www.nyc.gov/site/housingrecovery/index.page">There are programs and resources available for homes impacted by Sandy and Ida.</a>

 Resources you can explore to understand more about the City’s climate resilience plans are:

-- <a href="https://climate.cityofnewyork.us/initiatives/planyc-getting-sustainability-done/"> PlaNYC and Adapt NYC - Comprehensive climate action and adaptation plans.</a>
+- <a href="https://climate.cityofnewyork.us/initiatives/planyc-getting-sustainability-done/"> PlaNYC and Adapt NYC: Comprehensive climate action and adaptation plans.</a>

-- <a href="https://dataviz.floodnet.nyc/dashboard/projects/174/map"> FloodNet - Data will be collected from more than 500 sensors around the city to help understand and prevent flooding impacts.</a>
+- <a href="https://dataviz.floodnet.nyc/dashboard/projects/174/map"> FloodNet: Data will be collected from more than 500 sensors around the city to help understand and prevent flooding impacts.</a>

-- <a href="https://floodhelpny.org/"> FloodHelpNY - helps to educate New Yorkers about how to protect their homes from flooding.</a>
+- <a href="https://floodhelpny.org/"> FloodHelpNY: Helps to educate New Yorkers about how to protect their homes from flooding.</a>

-- <a href="https://climate.cityofnewyork.us/initiatives/climate-strong-communities/"> Climate Strong Communities - CSC has been conducting local workshops to ensure that community members can guide priorities and learn how to protect themselves and their families.</a>
+- <a href="https://climate.cityofnewyork.us/initiatives/climate-strong-communities/"> Climate strong communities: conducts local workshops to ensure that community members can guide priorities and learn how to protect themselves and their families.</a>

 While severe storms like Ida and Sandy won’t be the last climate disasters we face as a city, by becoming more prepared and informed, along with improvements to our infrastructure and outreach, New Yorkers can stay safe and avoid the health risks of flooding.